Last updated on October 3rd, 2022 at 07:05 pm

-This is part of a series of posts on how to buy fine furniture online.
+This is part of a series of posts on how to find the best furniture stores online.
 Bookmark this page or sign up for our newsletter to learn more.

 If you’re shopping for fine furniture, you know the importance of due diligence, especially if you’re purchasing online.
 Today we share tips and advice on using consumer reviews to find the best furniture stores for your needs.

-The FTC has sued companies that posted “fake” reviews but most phoney opinions fly under the radar.
-This 1 min FTC video on how to evaluate online reviews shows common forms of bias in reviews.
+The FTC has sued companies that posted “fake” reviews but most phony opinions fly under the radar.
 For example the reviewer may be:

 - receiving a free product

 - an employee or affiliate of the seller